 Proposed SIR Contract Provisions

+Responsible Party

-The commercial liability insurance requirement shall apply to the system generator-owner operating the electric generating equipment.
+The commercial general liability insurance requirement shall apply to the system generator-owner operating the electric generating equipment.
+In the event that the systems owner/operator is not the named applicant, the application shall include an attestation signed by the owner/operator demonstrating proof of commercial general liability insurance in compliance with the requirements outlined herein.

 1. Limitation of Liability

 Each Party's liability to the other Party for any loss, cost, claim, injury, liability, or expense, including reasonable attorney's fees, relating to or arising from any act or omission in its performance of this Agreement, shall be limited to the amount of direct damage actually incurred.
-In no event shall either Party be liable to the other Party for any indirect, special, consequential, or punitive damages, except as authorized by this Agreement or pursuant to the utility tariff.
+In no event shall either Party be liable to the other Party for any indirect, special, consequential, or punitive damages of any kind whatsoever,.

 2. Indemnity